-How to add, remove and edit Windows Credential Manager Files
+How to add, remove and edit files in Windows Credential Manager

 - First, press the Win key + S hotkey and type ‘Windows Credential Manager’ into your Cortana search box.